Lezaleas/Reviews-Churn/METHODOLOGY.md

 WHERE o.order_id = n.order_id;
 ```

-With our orders ranked chronological, we stored how many days passed until the next order by the same customer, defaulting to null if no subsequent order happened
+With our orders ranked chronologically, the amount of days passed until the next order by the same customer was stored in a new column, defaulting to null if no subsequent order happened:
 ```sql
 ALTER TABLE public.orders
 ADD COLUMN days_to_next_order INTEGER;